Lovinity/wwsu/README.md

  - If the host does not exist in the database, it will be created with default settings.
 However, it will not be authorized, and therefore a token will not be returned.
 An admin will need to authorize the host for it to begin using tokens to hit endpoints requiring authorization.
  - If the host exists and is authorized, an authorization token will be generated and returned.
  - This endpoint supports sockets, uses the "hosts" event, and returns data in the structure defined in the websockets section.
 A request will only be subscribed if the provided host is an authorized admin.
+ - **DEPRECATION WARNING:** This endpoint will no longer return authorization tokens starting in version 5.0.0.
+Instead, call auth/host .
+ - **DEPRECATION WARNING:** As of version 5.0.0, calling this endpoint with a host that does not exist will not create a new host record anymore.
+Instead, not found will be returned.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|